Adding Foil Finishing in Boxshot

 Add an Image shape to the scene and make its front side black by removing artwork and setting diffuse tint to dark gray, almost black:

-Now scroll the materials panel down to the “Reflection” section and load the “BOSS” image above to the reflection “Level mask” slot.
-Then check the “Raytraced reflection” box and set the reflection level to 80:
+Now scroll the materials panel down to the “Reflectance” parameter and load the “BOSS” image above to the reflectance slot.
+Then enable the “Metallic” reflection option and set the reflectance level to 80:

 Basically, that’s all, here is a foil-like effect done in just a few clicks.
 The idea is to increase the reflection level and limit reflective area by providing the mask.